-UT Fiscal Policy FI0313 governs the purchase, distribution, tracking, and account for gift cards and gift certificates, including those purchased for sponsored projects.
+UT Fiscal Policy Fl0313 governs the purchase, distribution, tracking, and account for gift cards and gift certificates, including those purchased for sponsored projects.
 Sponsors may impose additional restrictions on the purchase or use of gift cards.
 The most restrictive policy must be followed.
-Round to the nearest whole dollar.

 If you plan to include gift cards as incentives, the phrase "gift cards" must be explicitly included in the proposal and in the approved award budget.
-If gift cards were included in the approved budget, prior approval must be obtained from the sponsor before funds can be used for this purpose.
+If gift cards were not included in the approved budget, prior approval must be obtained from the sponsor before funds can be used for this purpose.